ayush9818/Restaurant-Recommendation-System/README.md

 - How the recommendation system is evaluated.
 - Metrics used for evaluation.

-## Troubleshooting
-- Common issues one might encounter.
-- FAQs or troubleshooting tips.

 ## Contributors
-- Instructions on how one can contribute to the project.
-- Acknowledgements of current contributors.
+- Ayush Agarwal
+- Kevin Li
+- Yumin Zhang
+- Gracie

 ## License
 - Summary of the license (e.g., MIT, already seen in the project structure).